microsoft/FluidFramework/docs/content/docs/_index.md

 If you want to learn a lot more about how Fluid works, start with our [architecture](concepts/architecture.md) overview.

-If you prefer to get you hands dirty right away, head for our coding [tutorial](get-started/tutorial.md) and [examples](get-started/examples.md).
+If you prefer to get your hands dirty right away, head for our coding [tutorial](get-started/tutorial.md) and [examples](get-started/examples.md).
 But first, get your [dev environment](get-started/dev-env.md) set up.

 Still have questions?
 Maybe we've answered them in our [FAQ](faq.md).
 If not, check out our [Community page](/community/).